WHAT IS WULAPALOOZA?

-Admission to Wulapalooza is completely free to both students and the community with a suggested donation for our charitable foundation.
+Admission to Wulapalooza is completely free to both students and the community.

-This year's festival will be running the student portion of the festival (i.e. games, student acts, booths, food, art, etc.) from 10am-5:20pm on Brown Field.
-This allows us to open up the main stage at 5:30pm so that we can have it closed down by 10pm to avoid disturbing our neighbors and to allow festival goers time to travel back to their homes so that they can get a good night's sleep.
+The timing of this year's festival will be slightly different from previous years, and will have a "soft" opening, commencing activities at 12pm (i.e. games, student acts, booths, food, art, etc.) at the Bistro and on Brown Field.
+Student musical acts will begin at 1pm and continue until 5:30pm when we will open up the main stage for our headlining bands.
+We operate this way so that we can have it closed down by 10pm to avoid disturbing our neighbors and to allow festival goers time to travel back to their homes so that they can get a good night's sleep.
 As always the festival is ABSOLUTELY FREE to all attendees.

 WHAT IF IT RAINS?

 In the past it has only mildly affected the running of the festival, the show goes on rain or shine, bring an umbrella!

 The first half of the festival focuses on activities, booths and student creations.
 These include student organizations, clubs, community groups and student musical acts of various genres.
 During the day there are many non-Wulapalooza sponsored activities and booths provided by various student groups.

 The evening portion of the festival is mainly an awesome concert on Brown Field.
 See the Lineup page for more details about the bands.